← Back to 史記

 祿

-In the sixty-fourth year, Duke Zhuang died, and his son Duke Xi Lufu was established.
+In the sixty-fourth year, Duke Zhuang died and his son Duke Xi, Lüfu, succeeded.

 17

-In the ninth year of Duke Xi, Duke Yin of Lu was initially established.
-In the nineteenth year, Duke Huan of Lu assassinated his elder brother Duke Yin and established himself as lord.
+In the ninth year of Duke Xi, Duke Yin of Lu first came to the throne.
+In the nineteenth year, Duke Huan of Lu assassinated his elder brother Duke Yin and made himself lord.

 18